Recycling waste

 Food waste

-Please do not dispose of used paper towels, paper plates, empty food containers or oil in the waste food bin.
+Please do not dispose of liquids, used paper towels, paper plates, empty food containers or oil in the waste food bin.

 What should go in the non-recyclable waste bin?